Dietfried Müller-Hegemann

 Dietfried Müller-Hegemann (5 May 1910 – 28 July 1989) was a German physician specialising in Psychiatry, Psychotherapy, Psychoanalysis and Neurology.
 Despite having joined the Communist Party in 1930, he was able to pursue his medical studies and career after 1933, becoming a military "staff doctor" when war broke out in 1939.
 Between 1944 and 1948 he was held as a prisoner of war by the Soviets.
-After that he was able to resume his medical career in the Soviet occupation zone / German Democratic Republic, achieving eminence both as a senior hospital physician and as a professor with the teaching chair in Psychiatry and Neurology at the prestigious Karl-Marx University (as it was known between 1953 and 1991) in Leipzig.
+After that he was able to resume his medical career in the Soviet occupation zone / German Democratic Republic, achieving eminence both as a senior hospital physician and as a professor with the teaching chair in Psychiatry and Neurology at the prestigious Karl Marx University, Leipzig (as it was known between 1953 and 1991) in Leipzig.
 Following a falling out with the authorities he relocated to the German Federal Republic (West Germany) in 1971, pursuing his clinical career in Essen, while in the short term retaining an academic strand to his work as a visiting professor at the University of Pennsylvania.

 Life and works

 Provenance and early years

 Dietfried Müller-Hegemann was born in Laibach (as Ljubljana was known until) 1918), a multi-ethnic provincial capital within the Austro-Hungarian empire, much of which at that time was newly rebuilt following a major earthquake.
 In 1917, following the death of his father, the rest of the family relocated to Dresden.

-In 1927 Müller-Hegeman joined the Young Communists, remaining a member until 1933.
-In 1930 or 1931 he joined the Communist Party itself.
-It was also in 1930 that he became a medical student, studying between 1930 and 1935 at Munich, Vienna, Königsberg and Berlin.
-By 1935 Germany had been transformed, over just two years, into a one-party dictatorship.
+In 1927, Müller-Hegeman joined the Young Communists, remaining a member until 1933.
+In 1930 or 1931, he joined the Communist Party itself.
+It was also in 1930 that he became a medical student, studying between 1930 and 1935 at the Ludwig-Maximilians-Universität München, the University of Vienna, the University of Königsberg, and the Friedrich Wilhelm University of Berlin.
+By 1935, Germany had been transformed, over just two years, into a one-party dictatorship.
 Müller-Hegeman joined the government backed "Nationalsozialistischer Deutscher Studentenbund" (NSDStB / " National Socialist...Students' Union"): he was a member until 1939.
 The Communist Party had been banned in 1933 and the ban was enthusiastically enforced by the security services.
-Nevertheless, according to at least one source, at the start of 1933 Müller-Hegeman became the leader of an anti-government resistance group which was "active" within the NSDStB applying "Trojan Horse tactics".
+Nevertheless, according to at least one source, at the start of 1933, Müller-Hegeman became the leader of an anti-government resistance group which was "active" within the NSDStB applying "Trojan Horse tactics".
 As with most "underground" anti-government activity during this period, ninety years later details remain sparse.